 Microsoft Premier support is a piece of its overall Services organization, which according to a Microsoft job posting last year was a $3.3 billion business for the company and employs more than 22,000 people worldwide.
-The move to Unified support could mean an upwards of 30% price increase for many existing customers, according to Gartner Research.
+The move to Unified support could mean an upwards of 60% price increase for many existing customers.
 Stay tuned for an upcoming blog post specifically devoted to pricing and what it means for you.

 Questions to Consider

 Virtually any enterprise leveraging Microsoft technologies needs support services to ensure it can confidently carry out its business without worrying about technology breakdowns getting in the way.
 As you think about what this shift in the model means for you, ask yourself these ten questions before going back to Microsoft and considering your options:

 - Who is fulfilling the Microsoft Unified support services contract?